fetouh15/CATSS/README.md

 <img align="right" width="200" height="200" src="https://user-images.githubusercontent.com/38469694/232968254-69a4f022-9def-43ac-86e9-ee1c4b84a9b9.jpeg">

 <h2> What is CATSS?</h2>
  Time of Flight Magnetic resonance angiography (TOF-MRA) is a commonly used imaging technique in clinical and research environments to examine the cerebral arterial tree.
 However, analyzing the whole brain arterial vasculature requires skilled experts to intervene ~~manually~~, making it time-consuming and inconsistent, especially for multiclass segmentations.
 To address this, we developed CATSS a fully automated method that segments the cerebral arterial tree, and labels its arteries.

  <h2> How does it work? </h2>
- All CATSS needs is the __TOF-MRA__ [.nii.gz], and a corresponding __CW labels__ [.nii.gz].
+ All what CATSS needs is a TOF-MRA nifti file, and a corresponding CW labeled segmentation.
 CATSS generates an binary segmentation of the whole arterial tree, and then uses CW labels as seed points to label the arterial tree accordingly.

  <h2> What does it work on? </h2>
+ Well

  ![image](https://user-images.githubusercontent.com/38469694/232742988-f021b39c-3867-4731-bdb4-65b63d1429b9.png)